Xtr126/wayland-getevent/README.md

 You can also download executable binary from last successful build: [GitHub actions](https://github.com/Xtr126/wayland-getevent/actions)

 ## Usage
+Requires latest XtMapper APK for using with the client.
+You can download it from last successful build: [GitHub actions](https://github.com/Xtr126/XtMapper/actions)

     $ chmod a+x ./client
     $ ./client